-Revenue Account # & Title Amount
+Revenue Account # & Title Ame ount

 \$ -

 \$ -

 \$ -

 \$ -

-2022 Draft Budget
+2023 Budget

 Lighthouse Park Trash Cans

-Previous Review: (list dates if relevant, otherwise leave blank) Replace trash cans at Lighthouse Park/add new cans to parking area and shelters Fund Name

-Council Priority Equipment
+Previous Review: (list dates if relevant, otherwise leave blank) Replace trash cans at Lighthouse Park/add new cans to parking area and shelters Fund Name Council Priority Equipment

+Replacement

-Amount Requested Any Add litional Revenue?
+Amount Requested Any Additional Revenue?

 \$20,000

-φ20,000

-f the expenditure? one-time
+Nature of the expenditure? one-tin ne

+Expenditure Purpose

+D 1 1 1
-Expenditure Purpose environment and constant use of the trash cans at Lighthouse Park they a and an months in some poor

-replaced.
-The style of can used at Lighthouse Park is no longer available 5 51
+Due to the harsh marine environment and constant use of the trash cans at Lighthouse Park they are currently in very poor condition and need to be replaced.
+The style of can used at Lighthouse Park is no longer available and no replacement parts are available.

-New cans include a plast ic insert with recycled plastic surround and black plastic lid.
-Price include es 20 cans and shipping.
+New cans include a plastic insert with recycled plastic surround and black plastic lid.
+Price includes 20 cans and shipping.

-1 , I 11 0

-Alternatives and Pote ential Costs

-ts based on function and condition.
+Replace them in segments based on function and condition.